 Is a steganographic technique that replaces each letter of the plaintext by a group of words that look like a poem.

-This is a type of a morse code that is used to transmit Japanese text.
+This is a type of Morse code that is used to transmit Japanese text.

 A list of Classical ciphers